MarcelineVQ/legacy-sim/README.md

 ## Turtle WoW Version

 Updated this a bit to see how my rdudu spells were doing and what the real benefit of Tree Form was.
+Swiftmend isn't implmented yet.

 Try yourself locally after cloning with:
 `npm install`